Cyber essentials vs cyber essentials plus: What are they?

 What is Cyber Essentials Plus?

-Cyber Essentials Plus is an expansion upon the Cyber Essentials Basic self assessment questionnaire.
+Cyber Essentials Plus is an expansion upon the Cyber Essentials self-assessment questionnaire.
 It includes an audit of your organisation's IT systems by a trained auditor.
 In this audit, they may confirm that all the necessary controls that have been declared in Cyber Essentials are implemented in the organisation's network.

-Keep in mind that, to be certified by Cyber Essentials Plus, you must already have Cyber Essentials Basic.
-Your verified self assessment must be dated within three months prior to applying for Cyber Essentials Plus.
+Keep in mind that, to be certified by Cyber Essentials Plus, you must already have Cyber Essentials.
+Your verified self-assessment must be dated within three months prior to applying for Cyber Essentials Plus.

 The notable key elements of the Cyber Essentials Plus certification process are: